mwm126/MFIX-Exa/docs/source/InputsProblemDefinition.rst

 |                               |   [required if diffusivity_model="constant"]                   |          |           |
 +-------------------------------+----------------------------------------------------------------+----------+-----------+

-Below is an example for specifying fluid solver model options.
+Below is an example for specifying species solver model options.

 .. code-block:: none